tusharf5/capstone-project/README.md

 ```

 For the first time, you'd have to manually create the stack which deploys the pipeline.
+Commit your changes and push to the remote repository.

 ```shell
 cdk deploy capstone-core